Pemmican War: Battle of Seven Oaks

 The battle lasted only 25 minutes.
-In the end, 21 Red River settlers and Hudson Bay Company employees were killed, including Governor Semple, while the North West Company had one killed and one wounded, plus an unknown number of native casualties.
+In the end, 21 Red River settlers and Hudson's Bay Company employees were killed, including Governor Semple, while the North West Company had one killed and one wounded, plus an unknown number of native casualties.
 This event would come to be known as the Battle of Seven Oaks after the name of the location at which it took place.
 There was at first much disagreement as to who fired the first shots of the battle.
 The Nor'Westers and Métis testified that Semple's men fired first and that the first shot was directed at Boucher who appeared to be resisting Semple's attempt to arrest him, while the Baymen and settlers testified that the opening shots came from the Canadians and Métis, as the first and second shots felled Lieutenant Holte and Governor Semple.
 In Commissioner Coltman's report on the incident, he agreed with the Nor'Wester's version.
 After the battle, John Pritchard was sent to the Métis camp at Frog Plain and was there under the protection of Cuthbert Grant.
-The night of the battle, Pritchard negotiated a peace settlement with Cuthbert Grant and on the next day Grant went to Fort Douglas and presented Sheriff Macdonnell, the colony's second-in-command, with Pritchard's capitulation terms and negotiated a surrender.
+The night of the battle, Pritchard negotiated a peace settlement with Cuthbert Grant and on the next day, Grant went to Fort Douglas and presented Sheriff Macdonnell, the colony's second-in-command, with Pritchard's capitulation terms and negotiated a surrender.